What Are Fire Control Panels

 Commercial business owners need safety devices to prevent worker injuries.
 Among the events that are known to produce multiple injuries and potential fatalities are fires.
 The most common fires in these buildings relate to electrical systems and wiring.
 For this reason, owners must install devices that help gain better control over these events.
 A Fire Control Panel could be the right answer to this anomaly.
 However, the first question most business owners have is, "what is a fire control panel?"

-What is a Fire Control Panel?
+What Is A Fire Control Panel?

 A fire control panel is a component that offers control through a fire alarm or notification system.
 Throughout the building, sensors are installed.
 These sensors redirect information to this control panel.
 They include environmental changes that could detect the presence of a fire.
 The panel receives notifications for potential operational issues with equipment that could cause a fire.
-You can click this link for more details.

 The panel also alerts the employees inside the building if a potential fire was detected or predicted.
 This includes information about the exact location of this event.
 In Australia, there are a number of Laws and Regulations which govern the use of Fire Control Panels.
 It is important to be familiar with the guidelines or laws that pertain to the state your business is based in.

-What are Coded Panels?
+What Are Coded Panels?

 Coded panels were the original design for fire alarm control panels.
 These systems used a code to alert the employees of a fire.
 Essentially, the panel would deliver a sound based on the code setup.
 They use horns or bells to distribute the code throughout the entire building.
 The code is reflected by the total number of bell rings or times in which the horn blows.
 Each of these systems require an employee to pull a reset switch to disengage the panel.